chaosraine/codge/src/site/notes/Digital Garden.md

 ## Raine in Chaos: my digital garden

 The 3-year hosting plan for my website expires today, August 17th, 2023.
 Obviously I knew this was coming up so I started looking into different options for hosting, but for my needs, Wordpress seemed like more than I really wanted to deal with - hence not having any updates for so long.
-I've still been playing around with [[60-69 〰️ Dialann/68 Using Obsidian/Obsidian\|Obsidian]] as a [[60-69 〰️ Dialann/68 Using Obsidian/second brain\|second brain]], planner, organizer, and a thousand different things, and I knew they offered a platform for publishing your notes on their site, and have poked around in several other digital gardens like [Nicole Van Der Hoeven's Fork My Brain]() and [the link here]() which is hosted by a friend and has been referenced before on the podcast as a great resource for learning Obsidian for newbies.
+I've still been playing around with [[60-69 〰️ Dialann/68 Using Obsidian/Obsidian\|Obsidian]] as a [[60-69 〰️ Dialann/68 Using Obsidian/second brain\|second brain]], planner, organizer, and a thousand different things, and I knew they offered a platform for publishing your notes on their site, and have poked around in several other digital gardens like [Nicole van der Hoeven's Fork My Brain](https://notes.nicolevanderhoeven.com/Fork+My+Brain) and one hosted by a friend whose [website](https://thliterary.wordpress.com/2022/05/03/using-obsidian-a-year-on/) has been referenced before on the podcast as a great resource for learning Obsidian for newbies (the digital garden is linked in that blog post as well!)

 **How is it different from a blog?**